 What I built: A POC for commerce as a pure conversation.
 Describe what you need, get options, confirm, done.
 No browsing, no categories, no scrolling.
 Just a natural language transaction from intent to purchase.

 First, the conversational interface surfaced a completely different type of shopping intent.
-In a traditional app, you search for a product you already know you want.
-In a conversation, people asked for things they would never have typed into a search box.
-“What should I order for a low-effort dinner for two?” or “I’m hosting 8 people this weekend, help me plan snacks under 2000 rupees.”
-These are goal-oriented requests, not product-oriented searches.
+In a traditional app, you search for a product you already know.
+In a conversation, people asked things they’d never type into a search box: “What should I order for a low-effort dinner for two?” or “Help me plan snacks for 8 people under 2000 rupees.”
+Goal-oriented requests, not product-oriented searches.
 No search box handles these well.
 A conversational agent handles them naturally.

-We started with the hypothesis “can we make shopping faster?” and ended up asking “can we unlock shopping intents that current interfaces can’t even express?”
-That’s a much bigger product question.
+We started with “can we make shopping faster?” and ended up asking “can we unlock intents that current interfaces can’t even express?”
+Much bigger question.

-What it changed: Became the seed of the product vision for conversational commerce at Flipkart.
+What it changed: Became the seed of conversational commerce vision at Flipkart.
 One day of building, months of product direction.
-This is probably the clearest example in this list of why a PM who can build a POC quickly has a structurally different impact than one who writes a spec and waits.

-The problem: When you’re building AI products at scale, the hardest part isn’t getting the model to work.
+The problem: In AI products, the hardest part isn’t getting the model to work.
 It’s figuring out why it didn’t work the way you expected.
 LLMs are non-deterministic.
-The same request hit twice won’t give the same response.
-If a user reports a bad answer and you didn’t capture the full trace at the time, that information is gone forever.
-You can’t reproduce the bug by replaying the request.
+You can’t reproduce bugs by replaying requests.
+If you didn’t capture the full trace at the time, that information is gone.

-What I built: Three connected tools built on Google’s Agent Development Kit (ADK):
+What I built: Three connected tools on Google’s Agent Development Kit (ADK):

-Log Tracer: Enter a conversation ID, see the complete trace.
-Every agent decision, every tool input/output, every LLM call with the full prompt and response, all timestamped for latency analysis.
+- Log Tracer: Enter a conversation ID, see the complete trace.
+Every agent decision, tool I/O, LLM call with full prompt/response, all timestamped.

-Debugger: A layer on top of the tracer that flags anomalies automatically.
-Agent routing loops, hallucinated tool responses, latency spikes, cases where the model quietly worked around a tool failure instead of surfacing the error.
+- Debugger: Flags anomalies automatically.
+Routing loops, hallucinated tool responses, latency spikes, cases where the model quietly worked around a failure instead of surfacing it.

-Annotation Tool: A workflow for taking faulty production cases from the debugger and pushing them into our evaluation pipeline.
-Real production failures feeding back into the golden set, not synthetic test cases.
+- Annotation Tool: Takes faulty production cases and pushes them into our eval pipeline.
+Real failures feeding back into the golden set, not synthetic test cases.

 Part 3: The Frontier